 TOWN HALL MEETING ON GRADUATION AND DROPOUT PREVENTION

-Our thanks to those of you who attended the Town Hall Meeting on Graduation and Dropout Prevention held during the 2013 Collaborative Conference for Student Achievement.
-Click here for roundtable descriptions and presenter contact information.
+Our thanks to those of you who attended the Town Hall Meeting Graduation and Dropout Prevention during the 2014 Collaborative Conference for Student Achievement.
+Click here for the agenda. (pdf, 1.6mb)

-We look forward to seeing you at the 2014 Town Hall meeting!
+We look forward to seeing at the 2015 Town Hall meeting!